 - Eliminate stressors.
 Examine what you have to do and see if there are stressors you can eliminate.
 If you have been going into grocery stores, would it be less stressful to have them delivered or do curbside pick-up?

 - Adjust your expectations.
 We are all going to have to do that over and over again as the crisis continues to unfold.

 - Whatever you’re doing for others is enough.
-We are constrained by an inconceivable set of circumstances.
+We are coming out of an inconceivable set of circumstances.
 Although none of us alone can do enough to make the difference, together we are all doing enough to make a difference.
-And for now, that’s what we can do.
+And that’s what we can do.

-Perhaps most of all, let this thought guide you: Who we are now is laying the foundation for who we will become when this crisis runs its course, both for us as individuals and for our culture.
-Kindness is perhaps the most worthy gift we can give to others, and right now, it is what we need to show ourselves.
+Perhaps most of all, let this thought guide you: We are still laying the foundation for who we will become when this recovery from the pandemic runs its course, both for us as individuals and for our culture.
+Kindness is perhaps the most worthy gift we can give to others, and always, it is what we need to show ourselves.